keola-dunn/vandy-menu-app/README.md

    I eat at commons almost every day.
 Its a mixture of walking there for food and having class there near meal times.
    I eat at commons a couple times a week, but not for any reason in particular.
-They’ve added a bunch of new options though.# vandy-manu-app
+They’ve added a bunch of new options though.